 - Click OK

-Method 3: Browser Extensions for Proxy Management
+Method 3: Browser Extensions for Proxy Switching

 | Extension | Browser | Key Feature | Free Tier |